brycekuzman/Portfolio-Analysis-Streamlit/replit.md

 ## Overview

-This is a modern, interactive financial portfolio analysis web application built with Streamlit.
-The application compares user portfolios against optimized model portfolios, analyzing historical performance, projecting future returns, and providing detailed fee breakdowns to help users make informed investment decisions.
+A clean, modern web app that helps you analyze your investment portfolio.
+It compares your portfolio against 5 professionally-designed model portfolios, shows you how they've performed historically, projects future growth, and breaks down how much you're paying in fees.

 ## User Preferences